Best Recipes for Homemade Cookies and Bars

 My files are full of holiday cookie recipes that while delicious, only appear once a year.
 They are like dear old friends you don’t get to visit as often as you would like.

-Holiday Ice Box Cookies are one such Christmas cookie recipe - old-fashioned ice box cookies made extra special with the addition of chopped glace cherries, pineapple, and chopped pecans.
+Holiday Ice Box Cookies are one such Christmas cookie recipe - old-fashioned refrigerator cookies made extra special with the addition of chopped glace cherries, pineapple, and chopped pecans.

-In addition to being festive and delicious, Holiday Icebox Cookies are easy and convenient too,– just form into logs and chill then slice and bake at your convenience.
+In addition to being festive and delicious, these Icebox Cookies are easy and convenient too.
+Just form into logs and chill, then slice and bake at your convenience.

 Holiday icebox cookie dough can be made ahead and frozen for up to a month giving you a head start on your holiday cookie baking.